The Best Semiconductor ETFs in Canada for February 2025

 On the Toronto Stock Exchange, we only have a single ETF from Horizons ETF Management that tracks the semiconductor industry.
 For that reason, you’ll need to head south of the border and buy US-based ETFs if you want to explore other options outside of the single Canadian one.

-This list will mention the Canadian semiconductor ETF and explore some US options for those willing to exchange their Canadian dollars and invest in US ETFs.
+I will mention the Canadian semiconductor ETF, but will then explore some US options for those willing to exchange their Canadian dollars and invest in US ETFs, because ultimately they have a much broader selection.

 Overall, the market for semiconductor ETFs is limited, but there are some robust options